Jane Abrams, DSW, LCSW

 Frani S. Pollack, RD, LSW, PhD

 Frani Pollack is a licensed social worker and psychologist.
-She has over 20 years of experience working with individuals, couples, and families with a wide array of concerns.
+She has over 25 years of experience working with individuals, couples, and families with a wide array of concerns.
 She has particular expertise in working with eating disorders, trauma, and relational challenges with couples and families.
+Frani is in private practice at Bala Child & Family Associates.
 Dr. Pollack is also an experienced teacher and supervisor of graduate students training to be clinicians.
-She is currently teaching at the University of Pennsylvania, Bryn Mawr School of Social Work, Council for Relationships, and Home Based Family Training.
-Frani speaks and writes on a variety of psychological issues.
-She currently works as an eating disorder consultant and supervisor at Bryn Mawr college where she also teaches in the graduate school of social work.
+She is currently teaching in graduate programs at the University of Pennsylvania, the Council for Relationships, and is a Senior Trainer at the Home Based Family Program.
+Frani speaks and writes on a variety of psychology issues, often involving systemic themes.

 Lawrence Shulman, MSW, EdD